Provision: Law 42/1998 of 15 December on periodic usage rights for holiday properties and tax regulations

 - The rules laid down in the Horizontal Property Law governing the functions of owners’ associations shall apply in addition and as secondary hereto.

 NON-PROVISION OF SERVICES AND APPLICATIONS FOR INJUNCTIONS

 Article 16.
 Non-provision of services.

 The owner or developer shall be liable to owners of timeshare rights for the actual provision of services.
 In the event of non-performance by the service company, the owner or developer must rescind the contract and demand compensation for loss and damage.
 The right to bring an action for rescission shall lie with the owner or developer.
-In any event, any owner of a timeshare right may sue the owner for actual provision of services and for the appropriate compensation should such services not be provided.
+In any event, any owner of a timeshare right may sue the owner for the actual provision of services and for the appropriate compensation should such services not be provided.
 Once the contract with the original company has been rescinded, the owner or developer must directly take over the provision of the service or contract for the same with another service company.
-No change in the contract shall in any event be to the detriment of owners of timeshare rights.
+No change in the contract shall, in any event, be to the detriment of owners of timeshare rights.

 Article 16 bis.
 Actions for injunctions.